 - Opportunity in the market

 - Track record to date

 - Founders & Management

 2. Your Story; This one aspect of a business plan is often overlooked.
-It explains the why and how you came into the business.
+It highlights the reason for your commitment; the why and how you came into the business.
 This often will determine how much trust and goodwill you will attract.
 It helps readers relate with you and buy into your mission.
-It helps bring alignment with partners and keeps away people who have contrary agendas.
+It causes alignment with partners and keeps away people who have contrary agendas.

-3. Business Description; this covers a brief description of the business in the perspective of the industry.
-How large it is a couple of paragraphs.
-I should be succinct and explain what the business does to make money u.e. the business model.
+3. Business Description; this is a brief description of the business.
+How large it is from industry perspective in a couple of paragraphs.
+It should be succinct and explain what the business does to make money i.e. the business model.
 Ensure you define the business in a single declarative sentence within this section.
 Describe the pain of the customer (or the customer’s customer). and outline how the customer addresses the issue today, and your value proposition: how your solution is the best for your target customer.

-In this section you can also outline Your business Model before expounding on the different aspects of the model as is necessary to build up the business case.
+In this section you also outline your Business Model before expounding on the different aspects of the model as is necessary to build up the business case.